ahzia/ELC-Hackathon/README.md

-# AVA - Communicate with Deaf
+# AVA - Communicate with Dea

+This Project was developed for ELC Hackthon 2021, An AI System to aid communication with Deaf.

 ## Live Link:
 [heroku](https://pacific-refuge-24298.herokuapp.com/)